 Frances Bean Cobain was born on August 18, 1992, in Los Angeles, California to musicians Kurt Cobain and Courtney Love.
 Her parents’ rumored drug use threw her immediately into the spotlight.
 In 1994, her father committed suicide and her mom was arrested for drug use in 2003.
 Frances has modeled and performed, but her family life remains rocky.
 In 2009, she placed a restraining order against her mother.

 Cobain was making headlines soon after she was born.
-Since both of her parents had struggled with drugs over the years, there was a lot of speculation about Frances’s health.
-One tabloid newspaper went so far as to run a story titled “Rock Star’s Baby is Born a Junkie.”
-Contrary to such reports, Frances Bean Cobain was a healthy, normal baby with incredible blue eyes just like her father.
+Since both of her parents had struggled with drugs over the years, there was a lot of speculation about Frances's health.
+One tabloid newspaper went so far as to run a story titled "Rock Star's Baby is Born a Junkie."
+Contrary to such reports, Frances Bean Cobain was a healthy, normal baby with the same blue eyes as her father.

 Battle for Custody